 I am reaching a point where the current Java and C# open source FBP implementations are nearing completion, and I am looking for experts in these two languages to help me with clean-up and packaging issues.
 If you want to give a hand, please contact me at the above email address.

-The same thing is true for a diagramming tool, written in Java, which is able to generate (almost all of) a running FBP network.
-However it is not clear to me whether it should be open source or not - again feedback would be welcome.
+The same thing is true for the diagramming tool DrawFBP, written in Java, which is able to generate (almost all of) a running FBP network.

 What is now known as "Flow-Based Programming" (FBP) -- it was referred to previously as Dataflow Programming, but this term was felt to be too general -- was invented/discovered in 1969-71 by PaulMorrison at IBM Canada.
 An early implementation of these concepts has been in continuous use at a major Canadian bank since around 1975, running some very large batch applications, but it has remained largely unknown in the industry as a whole, although it has recently started to attract more attention as a result of PaulMorrison's 1994 book [ISBN 0-442-01771-5 (amazon.com, search)], and his web site (http://www.jpaulmorrison.com/fbp/).